PowerShell/PowerShell/docker/README.md

 It also expects you to be able to run Docker without `sudo`.
 Please follow [Docker's official instructions][install] to install `docker` correctly.

-> Note: we intend to publish automatically built containers on the Docker Hub,
-> but this work is still pending.

 [install]: https://docs.docker.com/engine/installation/

 Release